NUWC Newport Naval Undersea Warfare Center Newport

 About the Lab

-The Naval Undersea Warfare Center Newport (NUWC Newport) is the Navy's principal research, development, test, and evaluation center for submarine warfare systems, submarine weapon systems, and submarine surface ship sonar systems.
-Our 2,000 strong scientific and engineering staff provides expertise in science and technology; technical direction; and system design, development, test, and evaluation.
+One of two divisions of the Naval Undersea Warfare Center, Division Newport is the Navy's full-spectrum research, development, test and evaluation, engineering, and fleet support center for submarine warfare systems and many other systems associated with the undersea battlespace.
+NUWC Division Newport is responsible, cradle to grave, for all aspects of systems under its charter, and is engaged in efforts ranging from participation in fundamental research to the support of evolving operational capabilities in the U.S. Navy fleet.
+The major thrust of NUWC Division Newport's activities is in applied research and system development.
+Our 3,000 strong scientific and engineering staff provides expertise in science and technology; technical direction; and system design, development, test, and evaluation.
 NUWC Newport is on the forefront of developing and maintaining the best scientific and technical facilities for underwater research, supporting many important Navy programs, and helping minimize risk and cost of operations.
 We are also the designers of virtually all underwater acoustic sensors and weapons systems operating in the Fleet today, and we introduced the use of a supercomputer on board a submarine.
 Working closely with the Fleet, our scientists and engineers meet current and future operational requirements and solve technical problems.
 They also provide expertise in undersea warfare systems and technology to defense strategists and Navy planners.

 What is unique about this lab?